Oakton College

 Oakton College is a public community college with campuses in Des Plaines, Illinois and Skokie, Illinois.
 It was established in 1969 in Morton Grove, Illinois and moved to its current locations in 1980.

 History

-Oakton College opened in 1969 in former industrial buildings at Oakton and Nagle in Morton Grove.
+Oakton College opened in 1969 as Oakton Community College in former industrial buildings at Oakton and Nagle in Morton Grove.
 This original campus closed when the Des Plaines and Skokie campuses opened in 1980.
 The Skokie campus opened in 1980 at the site of the former Niles East High School, an art deco architecture building that was used in the films Sixteen Candles and Risky Business.
 The school produced two Nobel laureates.
 A photograph of the school from 1993 is in the collection of the local historical society.
 The college demolished the school buildings.
 Oakton College's Koehnline Museum of Art has about 40 film posters from African American films.
-It announced on 2 January 2023 that it will be renamed Oakton College as of 17 January, with updated logo and branding to roll out over the next year.
+It announced on January 2, 2023 that it will be renamed Oakton College as of January 17, with updated logo and branding to roll out over the next year.